czhang-rwth/operations-research-supply-chain-management-2021/README.md

 # Advanced-Analytics-in-Supply-Chain-Management

-coding exercised of the lecture advanced analytics in supply chain management
+coding exercises of the lecture advanced analytics in supply chain management